1964 Atlantic hurricane season: Hurricane Dora

 A tropical depression developed from a low-pressure area on August 28, shortly after moving offshore the west coast of Africa near Dakar, Senegal.
 The depression was upgraded to Tropical Storm Dora at 18:00 UTC on August 31.
 It then curved northeastward and continued to strengthen, reaching hurricane status about 48 hours later.
 Intensification slowed somewhat, though Dora became a Category 3 major hurricane on September 5.
 Deepening further, the storm became a Category 4 for six hours early on September 6 and peaked with maximum sustained winds of 130 mph and a minimum barometric pressure of 942 mbar early the following day.
-Dora then remained a Category 3 hurricane until early the next day, when it weekend to Category 2 hurricane while curving westward.
+Dora then remained a Category 3 hurricane until early the next day, when it weakened to Category 2 hurricane while curving westward.

 Approaching the east coast of Florida, Dora briefly weakened to a Category 1 hurricane early on September 9, before reaching Category 2 status several hours later.
 Dora's motion then became erratic, making a few very small cyclonic loops.
 Around 04:00 UTC on September 10, the hurricane made landfall near St. Augustine, Florida, with winds of 110 mph.
 Dora initially weakened quickly after moving inland, falling to tropical storm status within 14 hours of landfall.
 Dora then briefly drifted over southwestern Georgia, until turning east-northeastward late on September 11.
 The system transitioned into an extratropical cyclone over South Carolina around 12:00 UTC on September 13.
 The remnants emerged into the Atlantic near Cape Hatteras, North Carolina, and continued northeastward, striking Newfoundland on September 15, shortly before being absorbed by a larger extratropical cyclone.